ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>TypeScript and JavaScript have continuously progressed over the last years, and some of the practices we built over the last decades have…</blockquote>

 <h3>4.
-Building Microservices with NestJS, TCP and Typescript - <a href="https://medium.com/@anshusharma98204/building-microservices-with-nestjs-tcp-and-typescript-704707eafd0d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Downcasting in TypeScript: How to Avoid the ts(2352) Error? - <a href="https://medium.com/@maciej.osytek/downcasting-in-typescript-how-to-avoid-the-ts-2352-error-632a7b122b16" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anshu Sharma`**
+✍️ **posted by `Maciej Osytek`**

-<blockquote>As our projects get bigger and bigger, we need more and more advanced architecture.
-Therefore, as a software engineer, I would like to…</blockquote>
+<blockquote>TypeScript is a powerful language that helps developers write reliable and safe applications thanks to its robust type system.
+One of the…</blockquote>

 <h3>5.
 The Power of NonNullable<T> in TypeScript - <a href="https://medium.com/@gabrielairiart.gi/the-power-of-nonnullable-t-in-typescript-9cf156beb8da" target="_blank" rel="noopener noreferrer">link</a></h3>